dcna-dev/MultiAtlas/README.md

  - The simulation environment: It uses the [CloudSim](https://cloudsimplus.org/) Plus framework to create multi-cloud scenarios.
 In addition, it uses Py4J to allow access to the simulation environment, which is written using Java, from Python, where the DRL model and the OpenAI GYM environment are developed.
   - The operators: In addition to the simulation environment, MultiAtlas will access real cloud providers and this is done using Kubernetes operators.
 For the scope of this research, the operators will run on [Crossplane](https://www.crossplane.io/), which is a Kubernetes-based platform for managing cloud environments.
 MultiAtlas has two Kubernetes operators:
-    - Monitoring operator: This is responsible for accessing Grafana's data resources and obtaining the environment's metrics.
+    - Monitor operator: This is responsible for accessing Grafana's datasources and obtaining the environment's metrics.
     - Autonomous operator: This operator manages components that want to behave autonomously.
 - Autonomous agent: This is the main component.
 It has the deep reinforcement learning model responsible for analyzing the state of the environment and defining actions to be taken.